Little Mez by Margo's

 The knowledgeable bartenders are always up for a chat and can mix you up something special whether you’re into smoky and herbaceous or crisp and spicy flavour profiles.

 When the ache for a good bite kicks in, there’s no need to bid your farewells.
-Little Mez by Margo's offers a delicious range of hearty and flavour-packed sharing plates from the kitchen of Margo’s, including the famous coconut tempura prawns, glorious chicken tinga taquitos, zesty bowls of smashed guacamole and more.
+Little Mez by Margo’s dishes up a vibrant selection of hearty, flavour-loaded sharing plates from the Margo’s kitchen, think Chapultepec Style prawn cocktail, glorious Chicken Tinga taquitos, zesty bowls of smashed guacamole and more.

-As a date night spot, happy hour drinks after work (6-7 pm), a venue for hosting your next party or a regular for you and your best mates to gather, Little Mez by Margo's wins every time.
-It's underground, unexpected and unforgettable.
+As a date night spot, a venue for hosting your next party, or a regular for you and your best mates to gather, Little Mez by Margo’s wins every time.
+It’s underground, unexpected, and unforgettable.
+Slide in early for Taco Hour: one cocktail and two tacos for $36, every day from 6–7pm, or stay late for happy hour drinks from 9–10pm.
+That’s dinner, drinks, and a damn good time, all in one.

 Information not correct?
 Report an error